markcollinscope/csharp-unit/README.md

 ## Where to find the source code *used* as part of the Exercises
 See the EXERCISE-SRC-XDIR folder/directory at the top level of the repo.

-### Solutions
-A set of one possible example solutions - in code format - is provided here to the exervises below unit testing exercise in csharp.
-Try not to look at it unless you get stuck - but if you're blocked, feel free.
+THere is one sub-directory per exercise.

 ### Exercise 1

-The basic idea is as follows (in terms of steps for the exercise):
+The exercise directory contains two sub-dirs - one for a pre-existing StockItem class, and a TDD file - StockRepo.Tests.
+You have to create a StockRepo class that passes the tests in the StockRepo.Tests director.

+So:
-* take the StockRepo.Tests class, and the StockItem class and write a working implementation of StockRepo that passes its tests - requires: StockRepo.Tests.cs, StockItem.csand outline StockRepo.cs (optional to provide).
+* take the StockRepo.Tests class, and the StockItem class
+* taking each [Test] in StockRepo.Tests - one at a time - write a working implementation of StockRepo that passes that test.
+* add another [Test] and get that to pass.
+* and so on.

+Note 1: that you have to have *all* the tests passing, not just the 'latest' one you've implemented.
+You may well have to refactor your implementation code as you add tests.

+Note 2: The [Test] of StockItem - the first test in the StockRepo.Tests are - should just pass - the code is provided in the StockItem area.

+### Exercise 2

-* extend this implementation with a Cart providing services to implement the following 'UI' design:
+Either extend, or rewrite (up to you) this implementation but add a Cart class providing services to implement the following 'UI' design:

-[ Removing item from StockRepo ]

 <!-- ### EG-CART-EXERCISE-UI -->
 ```
 -----------------------------------------------------